-Amazon announced its second quarter earnings on Thursday, beating analyst expectations in terms of revenue but falling short below the line.
-The Seattle-based e-commerce behemoth reported total sales of $37.96 billion for the three months ending June 30, up from $30.4 billion in Q2 2016.
-Net profit dropped by nearly 80 percent to $197 million, continuing Amazon's long history of putting long-term growth over short-term profits.
+Amazon announced its third quarter earnings on Thursday, beating analyst expectations in terms of revenue but falling short below the line.
+The Seattle-based e-commerce behemoth reported total sales of $43.74 billion for the three months ending September 30, up from $32.71 billion in Q3 2016.
+Net profit was basically flat at $256 million.

 For many years, Amazon has reinvested nearly every dollar it earns into its own growth.
-Now that the cloud segment is making so much money, it seems like even Jeff Bezos is running out of ideas to reinvest all of it.
+And even now that the cloud segment is making so much money, it seems like Jeff Bezos isn't running out of ideas to reinvest most of it.